Dara Vandor (b. 1986) is a Canadian visual artist working in various media, including drawings, photography, and installation.

-Dara Vandor received a BA from McGill in Art History.
-Her work is held in public and private collections in North America and Europe, and has been exhibited in London, New York City, Los Angeles, Miami, Toronto and Montreal.
-She has been featured by Harper's Bazaar, the Telegraph, Interior Hong Kong, Yes & No, The Handbook, Sharp and Ask Men.
+Her work is held in public and private collections in Europe and North America, including TD Bank's Corporate Collection.
+Vandor has exhibited in London, New York City, Los Angeles, Miami, Toronto and Montreal.

 I think a lot about making pictures during a moment when there are too many pictures.